codeAligned/hwzscrapper/README.md

-# Scrape any HWZ post!
+# Scrape any HWZ forum thread!

 Simply input any valid HWZ forum thread into the CLI tool and you will get back a CSV file containing:
 - username